brimstone-/server-cfg/README.md

 Put the `esea` folder in your server's `/cfg` folder.
 The `alias.cfg` file is an optional feature to have locally on your own computer for convenience.

-Download the latest whitelist from whitelist.tf, put this file in your servers `/cfg` folder.
+Download the latest whitelist from whitelist.tf, put this file in your server's `/cfg` folder.

 These configs are already set to execute the esea push config with 5 rounds and a 30 minute timelimit.